top of page

 Purpose

-The viewports are your window into 3D space.
-Rhino’s Viewport Toolbar gives you fast control over what you see and how you move through it.
+The viewports are my window into 3D space.
+Rhino’s Viewport Toolbar gives me fast control over what I see and how I move through it.

 Key Controls